NYU-RTS/rts-docs-dev/docs/hpc/05_submitting_jobs/02_slurm_tutorial.md

 #SBATCH --gres=gpu:1
 ```

 To request a specific card type, use e.g. ` --gres=gpu:v100:1 `.
-The card types currently available are v100 and RTX 8000.
+The card types currently available are:
+-   NVIDIA
+      -   RTX 8000
+      -   V100
+      -   A100 NVIDIA 8358
+      -   A100 NVIDIA 8380
+      -   H100 NVIDIA
+-   AMD
+      -   MI100
+      -   MI250

  As an example, let's submit an Amber job.
 Amber is a molecular dynamics software package.
 The recipe is:

 ```sh
 mkdir -p /scratch/$USER/myambertest